blockbasenetwork/node/README.md

 A sidechain that has been requested has a specified number of validator, history, and full nodes requested.
 If the number of nodes that apply to a certain position is higher than the number of requested nodes, some nodes will be left out.
 This process is done through a random elimination process that favors providers with the larger stake on the sidechain.
 The providers who are left out remain on a list of backup nodes that will start producing if one of the selected nodes leaves the network or is kicked out.

 ## Applying to participate on a sidechain manually
 To participate on a sidechain manually the first thing you need to do is to find a sidechain that has been requested and is currently in a candidature phase.
 That means it is currently accepting providers to join.
+To participate on a sidechain manually, follow these steps:

+**Start the node** (If it's not running)
+1. Navigate to the folder node/BlockBase.Node

+2. Open a terminal there and run the command `dotnet run --urls=localhost:5000` (this is just an example url, change it accordingly to your needs)

+**Find a sidechain**
+1. Go to our [Network Tracker](https://www.blockbase.network/Tracker) online and find a sidechain that is in a candidature phase and take note of the sidechain account name.

+**Apply to participate**

 TODO